dutu/bisq-watcher/README.md

 ## App Configuration

-* Rename Configuration Sample File: make a copy of the `app.config.sample.mjs` file and rename it to `app.config.mjs`:
+* Rename Configuration Sample File: make a copy of the `app.config.sample.mjs` file and rename it to `app.config.mjs`.

 * Edit the `app.config.mjs` file to specify the Bisq logfile location and tailor the watcher to your specific requirements.
   > This configuration file includes settings for console logging, file logging, and a Telegram bot.

+### Quick Configuration Guide

+Here are some common fields you might need to update:

+- `logFile`: The location of the Bisq log file.
+- `transports`: Array of logging transports.
+Available types are 'telegram', 'console', and 'file'.
+- `enabled`: Set this to `true` to enable a particular logging transport.

+For advanced configurations and all available options, please refer to the JSDoc comments within `app.config.sample.mjs`.

 ## Telegram Integration